 Another important aspect that must be taken into account when translating a website is international SEO.
 Website translation is not only limited to the texts and content shown on the different pages and entries on the site, but it also concerns keywords, tags, meta-descriptions, etc. In this regard, a translation company must also consider the SEO of the target market, thus improving the positioning of your business in search engines.

 Here you can see the wide range of options to translate your website.
 Choose the one that best suits your needs and your budget, of course.
-At AT, we are specialists in translating websites with more than 20 years of experience.
-Let's chat?
+At ATLS, we are specialists in translating websites, with more than 20 years' experience.
+Shall we talk?

 We are sorry this article has not been helpful to you…